-

 Trunk health is assessed.

-Weather history is taken into account.
+Weather history is considered.

-This method gives a clear and fair evaluation.
+This provides a fair evaluation.

 Trees should sway slightly in the wind.

-Too much movement can signal weak roots.
+Excess movement signals weak roots.

 Too little movement may mean brittle wood.